domicjs/domic-docs/src/tutorial/03-observables.md

 **They are completely synchronous, and their value can always be accessed at all times.**

-All of their methods are completely type-checked, even those that transform their types or access subproperties or array items.
+Special care has been taken to make sure all of their methods are completely type-checked, even those that transform their types or access subproperties or array items.